 Rainforest Concern was established in 1993 to protect threatened natural habitats, the biodiversity they contain and the indigenous people who still depend on them for their survival.
-At present the organisation has 18 conservation projects in 12 countries: Ecuador, Peru, Chile, Colombia, Brazil, Romania, Suriname, Costa Rica, Panama, India, Sri Lanka and Uganda.
+At present the organisation has 16 conservation projects in 8 countries: Ecuador, Peru, Chile, Colombia, Brazil, Romania, Costa Rica, India.
 We work closely with local conservation organisations in these countries to protect rainforests.

 Central to Rainforest Concern’s philosophy is the establishment of strong partnerships with small yet dynamic organisations in the countries where it operates.
 Such long-term partnerships have repeatedly shown to result in the continued success of projects.